 Purpose

-The systematic review utilized to inform this guideline was conducted by a methodology team at the Mayo Clinic Evidence-Based Practice Research Program.
-The scope of the topic and the discussion of the final systematic review used to develop guideline statements was conducted in conjunction with the Incontinence after Prostate Treatment expert panel.
+The systematic review utilized to inform this Guideline was conducted by a methodology team at the Mayo Clinic Evidence-Based Practice Research Program.
+The scope of the topic and the discussion of the final systematic review used to develop Guideline statements was conducted in conjunction with the Incontinence after Prostate Treatment Panel.
 A research librarian conducted searches in Ovid MEDLINE (from 2000 to December 21st, 2017), Cochrane Central Register of Controlled Trials (from 2000 to December 21st, 2017) and Cochrane Databases of Systematic Reviews (from 2000 to December 21st, 2017).
 Searches of electronic databases were supplemented by reviewing reference lists of relevant articles.
 Panel members identified additional references through 12/31/2018.
+In 2023, the Incontinence after Prostate Treatment Guideline was updated through the AUA amendment process in which newly published literature is reviewed and integrated into previously published Guidelines.
+The methodologist searched Embase (1996 to June 2023), EBM Reviews – Cochrane Central Register of Controlled Trials (May 2023), EBM Reviews – Cochrane database of Systematic Reviews (2005 to June 2023), Ovid MEDLINE(R) and Epub Ahead of Print, In-Process, In-Data-Review & Other Non-Indexed Citations and Daily (2019 to June 2023).

 Pre-Treatment

-1. Clinicians should inform patients undergoing radical prostatectomy of all known factors that could affect continence.
+1. Clinicians should inform patients undergoing localized prostate cancer treatment of all known factors that could affect continence.
 (Moderate Recommendation; Evidence Level: Grade B)

-2. Clinicians should counsel patients regarding the risk of sexual arousal incontinence and climacturia following radical prostatectomy.
+2. Clinicians should counsel patients regarding the risk of sexual arousal incontinence and climacturia following localized prostate cancer treatment.
 (Strong Recommendation; Evidence Level: Grade B)

 3. Clinicians should inform patients undergoing radical prostatectomy that incontinence is expected in the short-term and generally improves to near baseline by 12 months after surgery but may persist and require treatment.
 (Strong Recommendation; Evidence Level: Grade A)

-4. Prior to radical prostatectomy, patients may be offered pelvic floor muscle exercises or pelvic floor muscle training.
+4. Prior to radical prostatectomy, clinicians may offer patients pelvic floor muscle exercises or pelvic floor muscle training.
 (Conditional Recommendation; Evidence Level: Grade C)

-5. Patients undergoing transurethral resection of the prostate after radiation therapy or radical prostatectomy after radiation therapy should be informed of the high rate of urinary incontinence following these procedures.
+5. Clinicians should inform patients undergoing radical prostatectomy or transurethral resection of the prostate after radiation therapy of the high rate of urinary incontinence following these procedures.
 (Moderate Recommendation; Evidence Level: Grade C)

 Post-Prostate Treatment

-7. In patients with bothersome stress urinary incontinence after prostate treatment, surgery may be considered as early as six months if incontinence is not improving despite conservative therapy.
+2. In patients with bothersome stress urinary incontinence after prostate treatment, clinicians may offer surgery as early as six months if incontinence is not improving despite conservative therapy.
 (Conditional Recommendation; Evidence Level: Grade C)

-8. In patients with bothersome stress urinary incontinence after prostate treatment, despite conservative therapy, surgical treatment should be offered at one year post-prostate treatment.
+3. In patients with bothersome stress urinary incontinence after prostate treatment despite conservative therapy, clinicians should offer surgical treatment at one year post-prostate treatment.
 (Strong Recommendation; Evidence Level: Grade B)

 Evaluation of Incontinence after Prostate Treatment

-10. Patients with urgency urinary incontinence or urgency predominant mixed urinary incontinence should be offered treatment options per the American Urological Association Overactive Bladder guideline.
+2. In patients with urgency urinary incontinence or urgency predominant mixed urinary incontinence, clinicians should offer treatment options per the American Urological Association Overactive Bladder Guideline.
 (Clinical Principle)

-11. Prior to surgical intervention for stress urinary incontinence, stress urinary incontinence should be confirmed by history, physical exam, or ancillary testing.
+3. Prior to surgical intervention for stress urinary incontinence, clinicians should confirm stress urinary incontinence by history, physical exam, or ancillary testing.
 (Clinical Principle)

-12. Patients with incontinence after prostate treatment should be informed of management options for their incontinence, including surgical and non-surgical options.
+4. Clinicians should inform patients with incontinence after prostate treatment of management options for their incontinence, including surgical and non-surgical options.
 (Clinical Principle)

-13. In patients with incontinence after prostate treatment, physicians should discuss risk, benefits, and expectations of different treatments using the shared decision-making model.
+5. In patients with incontinence after prostate treatment, clinicians should discuss risk, benefits, and expectations of different treatments using the shared decision-making model.
 (Clinical Principle)

-14. Prior to surgical intervention for stress urinary incontinence, cystourethroscopy should be performed to assess for urethral and bladder pathology that may affect outcomes of surgery.
+6. Prior to surgical intervention for stress urinary incontinence, clinicians should perform cystourethroscopy to assess for urethral and bladder pathology that may affect outcomes of surgery.
 (Expert Opinion)

-15. Clinicians may perform urodynamic testing in a patient prior to surgical intervention for stress urinary incontinence in cases where it may facilitate diagnosis or counseling.
+7. Clinicians may perform urodynamic testing in patients prior to surgical intervention for stress urinary incontinence in cases where it may facilitate diagnosis or counseling.
 (Conditional Recommendation; Evidence Level: Grade C)

 Treatment Options

-16. In patients seeking treatment for incontinence after radical prostatectomy, pelvic floor muscle exercises or pelvic floor muscle training should be offered.
+1. In patients seeking treatment for incontinence after radical prostatectomy, clinicians should offer pelvic floor muscle exercises or pelvic floor muscle training.
 (Moderate Recommendation; Evidence Level: Grade B)

-17. Artificial urinary sphincter should be considered for patients with bothersome stress urinary incontinence after prostate treatment.
+2. Clinicians should discuss the option of artificial urinary sphincter with patients who are experiencing mild to severe stress urinary incontinence after prostate treatment.
 (Strong Recommendation; Evidence Level: Grade B)

-19. In the patient who selects artificial urinary sphincter, a single cuff perineal approach is preferred.
+4. In patients who select artificial urinary sphincter, clinicians should preferentially utilize a single cuff perineal approach.
 (Moderate Recommendation; Evidence Level: Grade C)

-20. Male slings should be considered as treatment options for mild to moderate stress urinary incontinence after prostate treatment.
+5. Clinicians should discuss the option of male slings with patients as treatment options for mild to moderate stress urinary incontinence after prostate treatment.
 (Moderate Recommendation; Evidence Level: Grade B)

-21. Male slings should not be routinely performed in patients with severe stress incontinence.
+6. Clinicians should not routinely implant male slings in patients with severe stress incontinence.
 (Moderate Recommendation; Evidence Level: Grade C)

-22. Adjustable balloon devices may be offered to patients with mild stress urinary incontinence after prostate treatment.
-(Moderate Recommendation; Evidence Level: Grade B)
+7. Clinicians may offer adjustable balloon devices to non-radiated patients with mild to severe stress urinary incontinence after prostate treatment.
+(Conditional Recommendation; Evidence Level: Grade C)

-23. Surgical management of stress urinary incontinence after treatment of benign prostatic hyperplasia is the same as that for patients after radical prostatectomy.
+8. Clinicians should manage patients with stress urinary incontinence after treatment of benign prostatic hyperplasia the same as patients that have undergone radical prostatectomy.
 (Moderate Recommendation; Evidence Level: Grade C)

-24. In men with stress urinary incontinence after primary, adjuvant, or salvage radiotherapy who are seeking surgical management, artificial urinary sphincter is preferred over male slings or adjustable balloons.
+9. In patients with stress urinary incontinence after primary, adjuvant, or salvage radiotherapy who are seeking surgical management, clinicians should offer artificial urinary sphincter over male slings or adjustable balloons.
 (Moderate Recommendation; Evidence Level: Grade C)

-25. Patients with incontinence after prostate treatment should be counseled that efficacy is low and cure is rare with urethral bulking agents.
+10. In patients with incontinence after prostate treatment, clinicians should counsel patients that efficacy is low and cure is rare with urethral bulking agents.
 (Strong Recommendation; Evidence Level: Grade B)

-26. Other potential treatments for incontinence after prostate treatment should be considered investigational, and patients should be counseled accordingly.
+11. Clinicians should consider other potential treatments for incontinence after prostate treatment as investigational, and patients should be counseled accordingly.
 (Expert Opinion)

 Complications after Surgery

-27. Patients should be counseled that artificial urinary sphincter will likely lose effectiveness over time, and reoperations are common.
+2. Clinicians should counsel patients that artificial urinary sphincter will likely lose effectiveness over time, and reoperations are common.
 (Strong Recommendation; Evidence Level: Grade B)

-29. In patients with persistent or recurrent stress urinary incontinence after sling, an artificial urinary sphincter is recommended.
+4. In patients with persistent or recurrent stress urinary incontinence after sling, clinicians should recommend an artificial urinary sphincter.
 (Moderate Recommendation; Evidence Level: Grade C)

-30. In patients with persistent or recurrent stress urinary incontinence after artificial urinary sphincter, revision should be considered.
+5. In patients with persistent or recurrent stress urinary incontinence after artificial urinary sphincter, clinicians should discuss artificial urinary sphincter revision with the patient.
 (Strong Recommendation; Evidence Level: Grade B)

 Special Situations

-32. A urinary diversion can be considered in patients who are unable to obtain long-term quality of life after incontinence after prostate treatment and who are appropriately motivated and counseled.
+1. Clinicians should discuss urinary diversion with patients who are unable to obtain long-term quality of life due to incontinence after prostate treatment.
 (Expert Opinion)

-34. Patients with stress urinary incontinence following urethral reconstructive surgery may be offered artificial urinary sphincter and should be counseled that complications rates are higher.
+3. In patients with stress urinary incontinence following urethral reconstructive surgery, clinicians may offer artificial urinary sphincter and counsel that complication rates are higher.
 (Conditional Recommendation; Evidence Level: Grade C)

-35. In patients with incontinence after prostate treatment and erectile dysfunction, a concomitant or staged procedure may be offered.
+4. In patients with incontinence after prostate treatment and erectile dysfunction, clinicians may offer a concomitant or staged procedure.
 (Conditional Recommendation; Evidence Level: Grade C)

-36. Patients with symptomatic vesicourethral anastomotic stenosis or bladder neck contracture should be treated prior to surgery for incontinence after prostate treatment.
+5. In patients with symptomatic vesicourethral anastomotic stenosis or bladder neck contracture, clinicians should treat the patient prior to surgery for incontinence after prostate treatment.
 (Clinical Principle)

-Since IPT is caused by treatment of the prostate, it is, by definition iatrogenic and perhaps preventable or predictable.
-Understanding the nature of IPT is crucial for patients and practitioners during recovery and extended survivorship.
-Practitioners benefit from being able to assess which patient will likely experience further symptom recovery versus those who will not.
-This allows clinicians to set clear and reasonable expectations regarding the short-, medium-, and long-term sequela of IPT.
+Given that IPT is caused by treatment of the prostate, it is by definition iatrogenic.
+As such, it is perhaps preventable or predictable.
+Understanding the nature of IPT is crucial for patients and clinicians during recovery and extended survivorship following prostate treatment.
+Clinicians benefit from being able to assess which patients will likely experience further symptom recovery versus those who will not.
+This allows clinicians to set clear and reasonable expectations regarding the short-, medium-, and long-term sequelae of IPT.

-Although most clinicians are familiar with the more commonly known term “post-prostatectomy incontinence,” this guideline uses the term IPT, which is more inclusive given that it covers the management of patients who have incontinence after undergoing RP, RT, and treatment of BPH.
-Evaluation of the patient; risk factors for IPT, which should be discussed with all patients prior to treatment; assessment of the patient prior to intervention; and a stepwise approach to management are covered in this guideline.
+Although most clinicians are familiar with the more commonly known term “post-prostatectomy incontinence,” this Guideline uses the term “IPT”, as a more inclusive term that covers the management of patients who have incontinence after undergoing treatment of localized prostate cancer and BPH.
+Evaluation of the patient, risk factors for IPT which should be discussed with all patients prior to treatment, assessment of the patient prior to intervention, and a stepwise approach to management are covered in this Guideline.
 Possible maneuvers to decrease rates of IPT, with specific focus placed on patients with SUI, are also explored.
 The multiple treatments that exist for patients with IPT are discussed and evaluated, including physical therapy, medications, and surgery.
 Algorithms for patient evaluation, surgical management, and device failure are provided for practitioners.
+While no clear convention for severity grading is accepted, for the purposes of this Guideline the following definitions are being used based on patient reported pads per day usage.
+Patient reported outcome measures, standing cough test, and daily pad weights can also be employed.
+Social continence is considered one or fewer pads per day that is tolerable to the patient.1, 2 Mild, moderate, severe incontinence is considered 1-2, 2-4, 5 plus pads per day reported by the patient, respectively.3-5

 Methodology

-The systematic review utilized to inform this guideline was conducted by a methodology team at Mayo Clinic Evidence-Based Practice Research Program.
-Determination of the guideline scope and review of the final systematic review to inform guideline statements was conducted in conjunction with the Incontinence after Prostate Treatment expert panel.
+The systematic review utilized to inform this Guideline was conducted by a methodology team at Mayo Clinic Evidence-Based Practice Research Program.
+Determination of the Guideline scope and review of the final systematic review to inform Guideline statements was conducted in conjunction with the Incontinence after Prostate Treatment Panel.
+The update search performed in 2023 was conducted by an independent methodologist.

 Panel Formation